Sarahegorov98534/notes/README.md

 3. Use version control systems effectively.
 4. Test your code thoroughly and automate tests where possible.
 5. Continuously refactor to keep codebase healthy and free from technical debt.

+# 2024-03-12
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+This quote serves as a reminder that while efficiency is crucial in programming, optimizing code too early without sufficient data or understanding of the actual bottlenecks can lead to unnecessary complexity and potentially introduce new bugs.
+Focus on writing clear, maintainable code first, then optimize only when it's truly needed based on performance measurements.